pcafrica/advanced_programming_2025-2026/exercises/01/01-intro_unix.md

 ---

-# Exercise 1: basic Bash commands
+# Exercise 1: basic shell commands
 Perform the following tasks in your command-line terminal.

 1. Navigate to your home folder.